Mental health agency examined Cruz in 2016, didn't hospitalize him

-The involuntary psychiatric exam of Cruz took place in 2016, but Henderson Behavioral Health health professionals chose not to hospitalize him after speaking with him, according to a November 2016 Florida Department of Children and Families investigative report obtained by NBC News.

-The Florida Department of Children and Families was alerted after Cruz sent out a Snapchat video in which he cut both of his arms and shared his intention “to go out and buy a gun,” according to the report.
-The report also noted that in 2015 Cruz had a “Nazi symbol drawn on his book bag” and “hate signs on a book bag stating, ‘I hate n------.’”
+The Florida Department of Children and Families was alerted after Cruz sent out a Snapchat video in which he cut both of his arms and shared his intention "to go out and buy a gun," according to the report.
+The report noted that "Mr. Cruz has fresh cuts on both his arms" and that in 2015 he'd had a "Nazi symbol drawn on his book bag" and "hate signs on a book bag stating, 'I hate n-----s.'"

 Cruz allegedly killed 17 students and staff members and injured more than a dozen others Wednesday in an attack on Marjory Stoneman Douglas High School, which he attended until he was expelled last year.